Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/tutorials.rst

 Tutorials
 =========

-This page lists all tutorials available for the Shark machine learning library.
-Together with a comprehensive set of example and test programs, they are excellent starting points towards developing and evaluating machine learning software using Shark.
+This page gives a gentle introduction into Shark.
+The quick tutorial section gives an introduction into the most important core components.
+For neural network training, following the neural entwork tutorials is very helpful for a first step.
 If you are already familiar with the Shark architecture, the documentation of the key concepts and list of classes can be found below:

 ======================================================	========================================================